 - a profile of an IFM PhD researcher, Matt Jennings, and

-- a set of six classroom experimental activities, related to Matt’s work, in which students inquire into the principles underpinning modern material design.
+- a set of five classroom experimental activities, related to Matt’s work, in which students inquire into the principles underpinning modern material design.

 The module and activities were developed by a team of Deakin science and education researchers:

 - Russell Tytler (ReMSTEP Project Leader – School of Education)